Tymotex/timz.dev/src/portfolio-data/project-descriptions/Cosmica.md

 summary: Cosmica is a cross-platform sci-fi strategy game written in C# and built with the Unity game engine.
 ---

 _Cosmica_ is a cross-platform sci-fi strategy game written in C# and built with the Unity game engine.
+This game was later sold to an indie game publisher in the US.

 ### Overview of the game: